johnny353535/generator/readme.md

 For further information consult the [Bower website](http://bower.io/#usage).

-Grunt plugins and Bower plugins should never be commited, which is why their directories are excluded by the `.gitignore`.
+Note: Grunt plugins and Bower plugins should never be commited, which is why their directories are excluded by the `.gitignore`.